warningPlease be careful! If you delete this page, consider that it could be used within an other language version.

 Compatibility

-Dominant cats: It has not yet been fully researched how extreme values for the dominance factor can be used to improve cat welfare.
-Do you have an extremely influential cat?
-Then don't even think about bringing a second cat into the house.
+Do you have an extremely dominant cat?
+Then do not even think about bringing a second cat into the house.

 Do you observe that your cat is unpredictable and reckless?
 If so, adjust your environment so that there are no potential stressors.
-If you don't know what is causing the stress in your cat, consult a behavioural therapist for advice.
+If you do not know what is causing the stress in your cat, consult an animal behaviourist or a cat trainer for advice.
 Does your cat show less impulsive behaviour with the implemented changes?
-That is great, the cat feels safe now.
+That is great, the cat feels safer now.

-Is your cat very compatible and friendly?
+Is your cat relaxed around people?
+Do they adjust well to other animals in the home?
 Great, your cat is happy and satisfied.
-If the characteristics change, the cat becomes irritable or aggressive, you should consult a veterinarian.
+If the characteristics suddenly changed (e.g. the cat becomes irritable or aggressive), you should consult a veterinarian.
 Your cat might be in pain.

 Happy Cat